 AVID may charge a nominal fee to change or activate the registration.
 We apologize for any inconvenience this may cause, but taking this extra step allows your animal to be more easily reunited with you if he becomes lost.

 If your new companion has a HomeAgain® microchip that was implanted while at PAWS, that microchip is registered automatically to the HomeAgain national database.
 If you wish to customize the information, visit www.homeagain.com or call 888.466.3242.

 Regardless of what brand of microchip your companion has, it is imperative to update the registration with your local animal shelter and veterinarian if you move, change phone numbers or other contact information.
 A microchip is only useful if the registration is kept up to date.

 PAWS does not pick up dead animals.
 Please contact your local animal control agency.

 Can PAWS spay or neuter my pet?

 PAWS offers low-cost spay and neuter surgeries for qualified low-income individuals.
 Learn more about getting your pet spayed or neutered at PAWS.
 Also, see this list of other low-cost clinics in Western Washington.

 Also, on Spay Day, held once a year in late February, PAWS, other shelters and private veterinary clinics in Snohomish, King, Skagit and Island Counties offer low-cost spay and neuter surgeries.
 This event is open to anyone.
-Please check the Spay Day page for information on and the date of the next event.

 Can I bring my companion animal to PAWS for veterinary care?
 Can PAWS help me pay for my veterinary bills?